Jnani-Smart/Clippy/docs/USER_GUIDE.md

 - Make sure Clippy is running
 - Check that you haven't exceeded the maximum history size in settings

+### Search Not Working

+- Try clicking in the search field and typing again
+- Clear the search field and start over
+- Check if category filtering is active and restricting the results

 ## Getting Help